asset-group/asset-group.github.io/code.md

 ---

 ###### KonTest
-[KonTest](https://github.com/sparkssss/KonTest) is a consistency testing framework for large language models.
+[KonTest](https://github.com/sparkssss/KonTest) is a consistency testing framework for Large Language Models (LLMs).
 See the paper in EMNLP 2024 Findings [Knowledge-based Consistency Testing of Large Language Models](https://asset-group.github.io/papers/KBCon.pdf) for more details.

 ###### DistroFair
 [DistroFair](https://github.com/sparkssss/DistroFair) is a fairness formalization and testing framework, based on out-of-distribution (OOD) test data generation, for object detection systems.
 See the paper in JSS 2024 [Distribution-aware Fairness Test Generation](https://asset-group.github.io/papers/ImgFairMain.pdf) for more details.